aghmnl/e-commerce/README.md

 ### Testing

-If you want to run the tests done with Cypress you can run going to **client** folder and using the command `npm test`
+If you want to run the tests done with Cypress you can run them going to **client** folder and using the command `npm test`

 #### Notes